IMSMWU/RClickhouse/Readme.md

 install.packages("RClickhouse")
 ```

-But you can also install the latest development version directly from github using devtools like this:
+You can install the latest development version directly from github using devtools like this:

 ```R
 devtools::install_github("IMSMWU/RClickhouse")